NOAH BOARD & STAFF

 NOAH has 14 volunteer board members and two part-time staff members, who put in countless hours to support and advance the organization.
 Learn more about their interests and expertise below.

-Danielle Acerra is the Associate Administrator for NOAH.
+Danielle Acerra is the Administrator for NOAH.
 Danielle has worked in community arts in New Jersey since 2002.
 As Community Engagement Manager for Monmouth County Arts Council and Coordinator for Atlantic Health System’s Healing Arts Program, Danielle has worked with artists, arts organizations, creative businesses, and others to connect the arts to other sectors and the public.
 She earned her BFA from the University of the Arts in Philadelphia and her licensed artworks have been distributed nationally through Target, Kirkland, and HomeGoods stores.
 Her fine art paintings draw inspiration from the ocean and her yoga practice.
 Danielle co-created a public art policy for the city of Asbury Park and has painted over 40 murals in public and private spaces.

 Ariadne (Ari) Albright

 Ariadne (Ari) Albright is a fine artist and natural traveler who has spent nearly three decades generating narrative paintings that explore themes of identity and belonging.